fukamachi/anypool/README.md

 Return an available resource from the `pool`.
 If no open resources available, it makes a new one with a function specified to `make-pool` as `:connector`.

 No open resource available and can't open due to the `max-open-count`, this function waits for `:timeout` milliseconds.
-If `:timeout` specified to `nil`, this throws `too-many-open-connection` condition.
+If `:timeout` specified to `nil`, this waits forever until a new one turns to available.

 ### [Function] putback (object pool)